General Information

 Regular Admission

-The admissions office begins considering completed applications in late fall.
-Since over 3,000 applications are individually reviewed, it may take several weeks or months for a completed application to be considered.
-Once the admissions committee has made a decision, applicants are advised promptly of the decision as an offer of admission, an offer of a place on the wait list, or a denial of admission.
-Because the admission process includes an evaluation of the overall achievements of each applicant relative to those of other applicants, many admission decisions are not finalized until the bulk of applications have been reviewed.
-Applicants who are in the wait list category may not receive a final decision until late summer.
+The admissions office begins review of completed applications in late fall.
+Approximately 3,600 applications are individually reviewed each cycle, and it may take several weeks or months for a completed application to be considered.
+Once the admissions committee has made a decision, applicants are advised promptly of the decision as an offer of admission, an offer of a place on the waitlist, or a denial of admission.
+The admission process includes an evaluation of the overall achievements of each applicant relative to those of other applicants; many admission decisions are not finalized until the bulk of applications have been reviewed.
+Applicants who are in the waitlist category may not receive a final decision until late summer.
 Due to confidentiality concerns, admission decisions are generally not communicated by telephone, nor is information on an applicant released to anyone other than the applicant.
-If an offer of admission is extended, the admitted student needs to send a deposit to the admissions office by the specified date in order to secure a position in the entering class.
+If an offer of admission is extended, the admitted student needs to send a deposit to the admissions office by the specified date to secure a position in the entering class.
 The offer of admission will be withdrawn if the required deposit is not received when due.

 Early Decision Program